10. Things To Do In Chicago

 The Museum of Science and Industry is a science museum with special and permanent exhibits on themes of manufacturing, environmental science, computers, the human body, and so much more.
 Some famous exhibits include a German submarine from World War II, a Boeing 727 or the command module of the Apollo 8 Spacecraft.
 Definitely a fun visit for everyone, young and older.

-Address: 5700 S. DuSable Lake Shore Drive, Chicago, IL 60637
+Address (Point along the walk): 5700 S. DuSable Lake Shore Drive, Chicago, IL 60637

 6. Lincoln Park & Activities